PythonLinks/Mecrisp-Ice/docs/source/cross-compiler.rst

 : tbranches cells _tbranches + ;

 What is a high call?

+what is the -8kb stuff.
+I thought all of the J1 16 bits architectures could only access 8 kb.

 wordlist constant target-wordlist
 : add-order ( wid -- ) >r get-order r> swap 1+ set-order ;